Hanas National Nature Reserve, China: What to pack, what to wear, and when to go [2023]

 May

-If you vacation in Hanas National Nature Reserve during May, you will probably find that it is mild.
-Temperatures tend to hover around the low 70s F (low 20s C) during the day, while at night they can dip into the 40s F (single digits C).
+If you are traveling to Hanas National Nature Reserve in May, you will notice that it is balmy.
+Daytime temperatures are in the low 70s F (low 20s C).

 What to wear/what to pack: